django/dsf-working-groups/active/website.md

 This working group will manage Django's official website, **djangoproject.com** on behalf of the Django Software Foundation

 The duties of the working group are:
-- Introduce new minor features on the website
+- Introduce new features on the website
 - Maintain and monitor the website
 - Ensure that information on the website is accurate